forem/forem/docs/tests/approvals-tests.md

 ## Edge cases

-Approvals test isn't great for testing changing variables.
-That includes
+Approvals tests are difficult to utilise for testing variables that change.
+This includes variables like:

 - Time
 - URL slug